10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 - Works offline: record and transcribe without an internet connection

 - GDPR-compliant by design, not by paperwork.
-No DPA needed because your data never leaves your control
+No DPA needed because audio never leaves your device

 - Records Zoom, Teams, Meet, and Slack Huddles: not just video calls, but huddles too